fanduel-oss/refract/docs/api/refractEnhancer.md

 ## Arguments

 1.  `options` _(object)_: an object which configures the Refract store enhancer.

     Currently, `refractEnhancer` only supports one option:

     *   `eventsPrefix` _(string)_: defines an actionType prefix which marks actions which are _not_ intended to be forwarded to your reducers.
-Refract will intercept these, preventing them from touching your state, but will forward them on to any watching apertures. (default: `@@event/`)
+Refract will intercept these, preventing them from touching your state (or any downstream store enhancers), but will forward them on to any watching apertures. (default: `@@event/`)

 ## Returns